How to keep your home warm in the winter with a secondary heating source

 • Don't let fires burn unattended.

-When it comes to safety, space heaters have come a long way in recent years.
+When it comes to safety, space heaters are a great secondary heat source and have come a long way in recent years.
 Some older models increased the risk of house fires, particularly models operated with liquid fuel.
 Today's space heaters are mostly electric and often have built-in safety features that turn the heaters off if they tip over, overheat, or have been left turned on for too long.

 Remember: